One of the first things you will do when you set up a new business is to open a business bank account.

 How to choose the best business bank account

 If your business is incorporated (i.e. a limited company, or LLP), you must have a separate business bank account.
+This is because the company, and its owners, are separate legal entities.

 To make the best decision, you should ideally compare several banks to see what types of deals they offer, particularly to start-ups.